Time-Varying Bayesian Optimization Without a Metronome: Main Results

 The proof of Theorem~\ref{thm:upper_regret_bound} is provided in Appendix~\ref{app:dataset_size}.
-In essence, we start by bounding the immediate regret of the TVBO algorithm from above with an expression that involves the posterior variance of the surrogate model.
-Then, we derive an upper bound for the posterior variance that involves~\eqref{eq:u_n}.
-Finally, we use this bound on the immediate regret to derive~\eqref{eq:reg_upper_bound}, an upper bound on the cumulative regret of the TVBO algorithm.
+In essence, we start by bounding the cumulative regret of the TVBO algorithm from above with an expression that involves the mutual information $\gamma_n = I(\bm f_n, \bm y_n)$, where $\bm f_n = \left(f(\bm x_1, t_1), \cdots, f(\bm x_n, t_n)\right)$ and $\bm y_n = \left(y_1, \cdots, y_n\right)$, and the posterior variance of the surrogate model with maximal dataset size $n$.
+This is achieved with proof techniques introduced by~\citet{gpucb, bogunovic2016time}.
+Then, we derive an upper bound for the posterior variance that involves $||\bm u_n||^2_2$.
+Combining these two upper bounds yields~\eqref{eq:regret_bound}.